GeluHorotan/GeluHorotan/README.md

 ### Hi, I am Gelu Horotan! 👋

-As a detail-oriented and highly motivated front-end developer, I possess a strong skill set in React, Next JS, Typescript, Redux, and Tailwind CSS.
-With experience in creating dynamic websites and web applications, I am actively seeking exciting opportunities in front-end development.
-I am currently focused on expanding my knowledge in data structures and algorithms to further enhance my capabilities.
+Detail-oriented and highly motivated frontend developer with expertise in React, Next JS, Typescript, Redux, and Tailwind CSS.
+I am dedicated to constantly expanding my technical skills and knowledge by proactively learning new technologies such as Node.js, Express.js, MongoDB, Mongoose, Docker, and Socket.io.
+Committed to delivering timely and effective solutions that exceeds your expectations.

+Visit https://geluhorotan.com to see examples of my work.